jp-systems/documentation/timeline.md

 * ajax.php used for GET and POST requests made which utilises functions.php to perform the connection.
 * Basic create new user now possible via temporary TestLogin vue component.
 User password hashed and userID randomised utilising helper function in functions.php
 * User-critical data retrieval/addition/modification must only be performed if a valid user login session is sent with the request.

+---

+## 3rd April 2017

+### In attendance
+> Han Liu, Brad Davis & Chris Williams

+* Continued to develop the API and php required for querying/adding to the database